 - G-191 Incident Command System-Emergency Operations Center Interface (8 hours)

 - Participate (as an observer, planner, player or evaluator) in at least one Table Top Exercise (TTX) delivered at the state or local level (6 hours)

 - Participate (as an observer, planner, player or evaluator) in at least one Operations-based exercise delivered at the state or local level (8 hours)

 For those looking to participate in a Practical Application exercise, VEM occasionally has exercises with opportunities to observe.
-If interested, please fill out the questionnaire below and you will be contacted when there are availabilities: Practical Application Exercise participation request
+If interested, please fill out the participation request and you will be contacted when there are availabilities: Practical Application Exercise participation request

 Upon completion of all the curriculum, individuals will be: